Iran election roundup

 Proof: Israeli Effort to Destabilize Iran Via Twitter

 Were these legitimate Iranian people or the works of a propaganda machine?
 I became curious and decided to investigate the origins of the information.
 In doing so, I narrowed it down to a handful of people who have accounted for 30,000 Iran related tweets in the past few days.
-Each of them had some striking similarities -
+Each of them had some striking similarities -1.
+They each created their twitter accounts on Saturday June 13th.

 2. Each had extremely high number of Tweets since creating their profiles.